Kotlin/KEEP/proposals/context-receivers.md

 The types listed as context receivers of a declaration are not allowed to repeat, and no pair of them is allowed to have a subtype relation between them.

-> This constraint comes from the greedy nature of [Resolution algorithm](#resolution-algorithm) and absence
+> This constraint comes from the greedy nature of the [Resolution algorithm](#resolution-algorithm) and absence
 > of any way to explicitly pass context arguments into a call.

 ### Contextual functions and property accessors